Genomics-CRT/Data-Science-For-Life-Science/Introduction_to_Python/Basics_in_Python.md

 x will now equal 15, this type of updating variables is very useful.

+Python variable naming convention states that the words in variables are lowercase and seperated by an underscore e.g.:
+`gene_name = 'ABCA1'`

 ## Print function
 The `print()` function in python will print the output of your code onto the console.